sbanerjee77/uxlondon2016/README.md

-This is for UX London 2016
+UX London 2016

+3 days of talks about Design, Information Architecture and building a sustainable legacy